A Restricted SVD type CUR Decomposition for Matrix Triplets: A Restricted SVD based CUR decomposition and its approximation properties

 \begin{theorem} (Generalization of \cite[Thm.~4.1]{Sorensen} and \cite[Thm.~4.8]{gidisu2021}) Given $A$, $B$, and $G$ as in \cref{Dfn1} and $Z_k\in \R^{m\times k}$, $W_k\in \R^{n\times k}$, $U_k \in \R^{\ell \times k}$, and $V_k \in \R^{d\times k}$ from \eqref{eq: trsvd}, let $Q_{Z_k} \in \R^{m\times k}$, $Q_{W_k} \in \R^{n\times k}$ be the $Q$-factors of $Z_k, W_k$, respectively, and $\widehat{T}_Z$, $T_{Z_{22}}$, $\widehat{T}_W$, and $T_{W_{22}}$ as in \eqref{eq: QR}--\eqref{eq: T_hat}.
 Suppose $Q_{W_k}^T\!P$, $U_k^T\!P_B$, $S_G^TV_k$, and $S^TQ_{Z_k}$ are nonsingular, then with the error constants

 we have

 \end{theorem}

-\begin{proof} We will prove the result for $\norm{A-C_AM_AR_A}$ in \cref{theorem1}; the results for $\norm{B-C_BM_BR_B}$ and $\norm{G-C_GM_GR_G}$ follow similarly.
+\begin{proof} We will prove the result for $\norm{A-C_AM_AR_A}$; results for $\norm{B-C_BM_BR_B}$ and $\norm{G-C_GM_GR_G}$ follow similarly.
 We first show the bounds on the errors between $A$ and its interpolatory projections $\mathbb{P}A$ and $A\mathbb{S}$, i.e., the selected rows and columns.
-Then, using the fact that these bounds also apply to the orthogonal projections of $A$ onto the same columns and rows spaces \cite[Lemma~4.2]{Sorensen}, we prove the bound on the approximation of $A$ by an RSVD-CUR.
+Then, using the fact that these bounds also apply to the orthogonal projections of $A$ onto the same column and row spaces \cite[Lemma~4.2]{Sorensen}, we prove the bound on the approximation of $A$ by an RSVD-CUR.

 Given the projector $\mathbb{P}$, we have that $Q_{W_k}^T\!\mathbb{P}=Q_{W_k}^T\!P(Q_{W_k}^TP)^{-1}Q_{W_k}^T=Q_{W_k}^T$, which implies $Q_{W_k}^T\!(I-\mathbb{P}) = 0$.
 Therefore the error in the oblique projection of $A$ is (cf. \cite[Lemma~4.1]{Sorensen})